madaiqian/madaiqian.github.io/_pages/about.md

 ---

 * I am working with vehicle perception in Pony.ai.
-* I obtained my M.S. degree from Peking University in 2019 supervised by Prof. Lingyu Duan and Prof. Boxin Shi and my bachelor degree from Xidian University in 2016.
+* I obtained my M.S. degree from Peking University in 2019 supervised by Prof. Lingyu Duan and Prof. Boxin Shi and my B.S. degree from Xidian University in 2016.
 * Research interests: computational arts, image processing and machine perception.